gregyjames/twitter-stock-sentiment/README.md

 Collects the specified number of tweets for the specified ticker symbol to get the overall sentiment for the stock at the given moment.

 #### Options:
-ticker: the ticker to look up
+`ticker`: the ticker to look up

-mode: 'popular','recent', or 'mixed'
+`mode`: 'popular','recent', or 'mixed'

-num: the number of tweets to get
+`num`: the number of tweets to get

 ### Stream
 `stream("tsla", 60000, 60, 1)`